 Mandatory requirements need to be complied with, while non-mandatory requirements may be submitted for documentation purposes.
 To be certified compliant with ISO 9001:2015, the following documents must be submitted.

-ISO 9001 Mandatory Requirements — as such mandatory document’s requirement wording are not used in ISO 9001:2015 Standards.
+ISO 9001 Mandatory Requirements — as such mandatory document’s requirement wording is not used in ISO 9001:2015 Standards.

-The Classification on Mandatory or Non- Mandatory documents of ISO 9001:2015 can be depends on the activities of the organization and it applicability.
+The Classification of Mandatory or Non- Mandatory documents of ISO 9001:2015 can depend on the activities of the organization and it applicability.

 But as a general business organization, the some of documents given below are the minimum requirements for QMS are given below as reference.